-A strong culture of risk and compliance exists within the business;
+A strong culture of risk and compliance exists within the business:

-- A range of Audits were completed with no significant findings. - MFI takes data protection very seriously.
-During 2022, no significant data breaches occurred and annual GDPR training was completed by all staff.
+- A range of Audits were completed with no significant findings. - → MFI takes data protection very seriously.
+During 2023, no significant data breaches occurred. - Annual GDPR training was completed. - All staff are required to undertake regular training in combatting cyber risks.